 Another way to combat trademark infringement is to institute legal proceedings with the people’s courts.
 While some western companies may be reluctant to rely on the reasoning and impartiality of Chinese courts, it should be noted that China established special IPR tribunals in most of the higher people’s courts and the developed, wealthier regions.

 Nonetheless, litigation demands careful preparation, as the burden of proof lies on the plaintiff, and the legal system does not provide for discovery.
 Therefore it is essential to gather and provide the proper evidence and documentation, such as notarised samples of the counterfeit products (oral testimonies are generally not sufficient).
 If the plaintiff wins the case, the compensation awarded is usually low compared to western standards.

 Compensation is solely related to the losses suffered from the infringing act, while the imposition of punitive damages as an effective deterrent is unknown in Chinese law.
 Moreover, it is usually challenging to prove for the plaintiff to deliver an accurate estimation of the suffered damages.
 In this case, the Chinese court may impose a sum that it considers reasonable and within a statutory limit of RMB 500,000 for trademark infringement.

 In rare cases, the courts may evoke the infringer’s business license, but this probably does not impress a smaller company that does not have to worry about its reputation.
 Sometimes, the infringers just set up another business next door and continue with the infringement.

-Branding becomes increasingly essential in the world’s biggest consumer market, and one must make use of all available legal means to prevent others from illegal use of your property, the consequences of which could severely damage your brand’s reputation.
-To achieve the best possible degree of protection, you should register trademarks with the Chinese authorities as early as possible, and ideally BEFORE you intend to enter the Chinese market.
+Branding is becoming increasingly essential in the world’s biggest consumer market, and one must make use of all available legal means to prevent others from illegal use of your property, the consequences of which could severely damage your brand’s reputation.
+To achieve the best possible degree of protection, you should register trademarks with the Chinese authorities as early as possible and ideally BEFORE you intend to enter the Chinese market.